vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/deployment.md

 Render offers [free static site hosting](https://render.com/docs/static-sites) with fully managed SSL, custom domains, a global CDN and continuous auto deploys from your Git repo.
 Deploy your app in just a few minutes by following these steps.

-1. Create a new **Web Service** on Render, and give Render permission to access your Vobees repo.
+1. Create a new **Web Service** on Render, and give Render permission to access your Docusaurus repo.

 2. Select the branch to deploy.
 The default is `master`.